 The young Long Beach City Prosecutor at the arraignment looked through the police report and noted our client’s “violent outburst” and his being on probation for DUI out of the Torrance Courthouse.
 The initial offer was to have to plea to the misdemeanor and in exchange, our client would be placed on three years of summary, or informal probation, but be obligated to serve 30 days of county jail or perform 20 days of Cal-Trans labor, plus pay a fine of $250, plus penalties and assessments (total owed would be about $1,300).

 Our office and the client were shocked at this initial offer, but Greg advised that since the case was being transferred to another department for the first pre-trial and there would be a different, more seasoned prosecutor there, the offer would likely improve to something more realistic.
-Greg recommended that the client attend more AA meetings and given Greg the updated and current AA sign-in sheet for the next appearance.
+Greg recommended that the client attend more AA meetings and give Greg the updated and current AA sign-in sheet for the next appearance.

 Just before the next appearance, our client gave Greg his updated AA sign-in sheet with 40 AA meetings completed.
 Greg took this to the first pretrial hearing and showed the more senior Long Beach City Prosecutor, who then agreed to amend the complaint to allege an infraction for disturbing the peace (Penal Code § 415(2)), to dismiss the public intoxication misdemeanor, and have the client pay a $50 fine, plus penalties and assessments, or perform 11 hours of community service.